NateDimick/Sliggooey/readme.md

 * To run in development mode, `wails dev`
     1. just the front end can be run alone with `npm run dev` from the `frontend` directory
+    2. While in `wails dev`, the front end is also supposed to be accessible from `localhost:3000`, but this has not worked with this project
-* To build Go code for front end use, `wails generate`
+* To build Go code for front end use, `wails generate module`
 * To build an executable, `wails build`

+### Development Goals

+1. try to unit test as much of the Go backend as possible
+2. minimum frontend work

 ### General Architecture